cshital/devops-tranning/day6-git-kubernetes/project02/README.md

+# Day 6

+# Project 02

-# Project 02: Deploying a Python Flask App Using Minikube Kubernetes
+## Deploying a Python Flask App Using Minikube Kubernetes

 ## Overview
 This project guides you through deploying a Python Flask application using Minikube Kubernetes.
 You'll use Git for version control, explore branching and fast-forward merges, and set up Kubernetes services and deployment pods, including ClusterIP and NodePort service types.